xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/concepts.md

 ### Templates

-A **template** is a partial configuration, aimed at providing users with an appropriate starting point.
-XCDL/xPack repositories should be shipped with a small number of templates, which correspond closely to common ways of using them.
+A **template** is a partial configuration, aimed at providing users with an appropriate starting point. xCDL/xPack repositories should be shipped with a small number of templates, which correspond closely to common ways of using them.

 There is a minimal template which provides very little functionality, just enough to bootstrap the hardware and then jump directly to the application code.
 The default template adds more functionality, for example it causes an RTOS and various library packages to be used as well.
 Creating a new configuration typically involves specifying a template as well as a target, resulting in a configuration that can be built and linked with the application code and that will run on the actual hardware.
 It is then possible to fine-tune configuration options to produce something that better matches the specific requirements of the application.

 ### Properties

-The component framework needs a certain amount of information about each XCDL object.
+The component framework needs a certain amount of information about each xCDL object.
 For example it needs to know what the legal values are, what the default should be, where to find the on-line documentation if the user needs to consult that in order to make a decision, and so on.
 These are all **properties** of the object.
 Every object (including components and packages) consists of a name and a set of properties.

 ### Consequences